-The program automaton generated from Fig. 2 is a conservative abstraction of (any full implementation of) the program, in the sense that its behaviors are a superset of those of any implementation, but is not accurate enough to verify many interesting properties.
-For example, without constraining the order of the stub task's interactions, the model contains a deadlock; in the location reached by taking the Ready transition from location 1 or 3 in Fig. 5, the Control and Tracking tasks are in a deadly embrace (the Control task is waiting for a call on entry Result while the Tracking task waits for a call on entries FastData or SlowData).
-To filter out these spurious locations, we convert the regular expression constraining the order of the stub task interactions that was given earlier into an automaton and intersect this automaton with the program automaton.
-(Intersection is performed using the standard product operator for hybrid automata [20] in which transitions sharing the same event label must be taken together.)
+The hybrid automaton generated from Figure 2 is a conservative abstraction of (any full implementation of) the program, in the sense that its behaviors are a superset of those of any implementation, but is not accurate enough to verify many interesting properties.
+For example, without constraining the order of the stub task's interactions, the model contains a deadlock; in the location reached by taking the Ready transition from location 1 or 3 in Figure 5, the Control and Tracking tasks are in a deadly embrace (the Control task is waiting for a call on entry Result while the Tracking task waits for a call on entries FastData or SlowData).
+To filter out these spurious locations, we convert the regular expression constraining the order of the stub task interactions which was given earlier into an automaton and intersect this automaton with the automaton in Figure 5.
+(Intersection is performed using the standard product operator for hybrid automata [1] in which transitions sharing the same event label must be taken together.)
 The resulting intersection eliminates the transitions on Ready from locations 1 and 3.

 Even without deadlocks, the resulting model is still not accurate enough for timing analysis without incorporating the timing constraints of the stub task specified with the GIL formulas (e.g., the Tracking task may run arbitrarily long before reaching the Ready interaction).
 To filter out behaviors that violate these timing constraints, we convert each GIL formula into a hybrid automaton that accepts only (timed) event sequences satisfying the constraint.
-We then intersect these automata with the automaton obtained by intersecting the program automaton and the hybrid automaton derived from the regular expression.
+We then intersect these automata with the automata generated from the program and the regular expression.
 The resulting hybrid automaton accepts only timed event sequences that satisfy the timing and sequence constraints of the implemented Ada tasks, the sequence constraints of the regular expression, and the timing constraints of the GIL formulas.

-For example, consider the GIL formula smode in Fig. 3, which specifies the CPU time to produce a trace in slow mode.
-Using the method outlined in the next section, we convert this formula into the hybrid automaton in Fig. 6.
-The GIL formula specifies a bidirectional search; it says that the local time between a Result event, if any occurs, and the most recent Slow event is in the interval $[L_3, U_3]$.
-Since the formula specifies a local timing constraint for the Tracking task, we use a variable x{t_1} that advances in locations where the Tracking task is running.
-Each local timing constraint for the Tracking task uses its own variable (e.g., x{t_1} , x{t_2} , ...).
-If a Slow event occurs in the initial location, there is a transition to the second location and x{t_1} is reset to 0.
-The invariant in that location allows the automaton to remain there only while $x{t_1} \leq U_3$ If a Result occurs when x{t_1} is at least L_3 , there is a transition back to the first location.
+For example, consider the GIL formula SMode in Figure 3, which specifies the CPU time to produce a trace in slow mode.
+Using the method outlined in the next section, we convert this formula into the hybrid automaton in Figure 6.
+Since the formula specifies a local timing constraint for the Tracking task, we use variables x{t_1} and x{t_2} that advance in locations where the Tracking task is running $(x{t_1}$ is used to enforce the upper bound, x{t_2} is used to enforce the local timing constraint for the formula.